szymontyburek/Collectors-Arsenal/README.md

 Discovered, studied, and implemented JavaScript to create dynamically updating content within the site

-Experimented and executed responsive web design
+Experimented with and executed Responsive Web Design